dataditya/US-Airlines-Delay-Analysis-2023/the process.md

 - create a **new dataset containing airport iata code, type of airport, elevation of airport, and the number of runways**.
 All of which could play a role in delays.
 - **add info about the AirportFrom** values by combining the airlines and air_run datasets based on the AirportFrom and iata_code columns, this would give us the **count of runways, elevation, and iata_code of the airports from where flights take off**.
 Something that could be a factor in delays.
 - **add similar info about the destination airports**.
 This would also be a factor in flights delays.
 For eg: if the destination airport has only one runway, flights would have to park themselves and wait for their turn to land resulting in delays.
 But this time we will use combined_data instead of airlines since we have all the info from airlines dataset from previous steps.
 - As is with every profession, the amount of experience we have plays an important role in our performance.
-Applying that logic to airline delays, let's **extract experience info about each airline in our dataset** from "https://en.wikipedia.org/wiki/List_of_airlines_of_the_United_States" using Beautiful Soup class from bs4 and requests lib.
+Applying that logic to airline delays, let's **extract experience info about each airline in our dataset** from "https://en.wikipedia.org/wiki/List_of_airlines_of_the_United_States" using **Beautiful Soup class from bs4 and requests lib.**
 - Apart from the experience, the traffic of the airport is also a factor in delays.
 If your source/destination airport sees a lot of traffic, naturally the take-off and landing times will be affected.
 For this step, **we will extract info from** https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_the_United_States But this wikipedia page was updated recently, so I am **using a previous version of the wikipedia page of 13 April 2023** from this URL: https://en.wikipedia.org/w/index.php?title=List_of_the_busiest_airports_in_the_United_States&oldid=1149689977
-- Collate the dataset into combined_data_traffic: ultimate dataset with all the relevant info from previous tables.
+- Collate the dataset into **combined_data_traffic**: ultimate dataset with all the relevant info from previous tables.
 - Treat missing values:
 id                                 0
 Airline                            0